 Interviewing

-Somebody write the response as the auditor ask questions) acknowledgement from the lead auditor to be recognized when asking separate question.

 Another principal element of the audit is the interview of selected staff members from the aerodrome certificate holder.
 The position and job function of the interviewee will determine the type and scope of questions to be put to the interviewee.
-It is always best to interview the [MAS]t senior representative available first, (manager can have a viewpoint/overview of all operations) and follow this with interviews of other managers and key personnel identified in the audit plan.
+It is always best to interview the most senior representative available first, (manager can have a viewpoint/overview of all operations) and follow this with interviews of other managers and key personnel identified in the audit plan.
 This can extend to individual staff members if necessary, but normally an informal conversation at their workplace would achieve the same result.

 Establish how the senior person expects the aerodrome certificate holder to operate from an aerodrome operation perspective.
 Identify any changes that have been made, or are being planned.
 Gain knowledge of other issues that may be affecting the organization, for example, changes in the scope of work carried out, industrial relations (union, agreement) etc. Establish how the senior person satisfies him or herself that the entity is in compliance with the approved aerodrome documents.
 Determine how identified or perceived problems are recorded and handled.

 Ask open questions based on the checklists.
 If necessary, and depending on the information received, adjust the depth of examination.
 Try to avoid asking questions that can be answered with a simple ‘yes” or ‘no’.
-Try to focus on what is occurring now, not what might occur in the future (the audit finding rely on verifiable evidence).
+Try to focus on what is occurring now, not what might occur in the future as the audit relies on verifiable evidence.

 Formal interviews need to be carefully structured.
 The objective of the formal interview is to meet the main representatives of the aerodrome certificate holder and discuss existing measures.
 Interviews are usually preceded by on-site observations so the auditor is already aware of the situation and has perhaps already noticed discrepancies or exceptional performance.
 Any discrepancy must be mentioned to the audited party during subsequent interviews.
 The location of the interview is important.
 The selection of the person’s office is usually the best option, as interviewing him/her in his/her natural environment might make it easier to establish a climate of trust and reduce possible tension.
 The auditor is the one who, as a rule, travels to meet the interviewee.
 This is preferable to having individuals meet in the auditor’s office and helps avoid the impression of an interrogation.